Anchorage 5th Avenue Mall: History

 The mall opened in 1987, covering a city block previously occupied mostly by small, two-story commercial buildings and parking lots.
 The original developers were JCPenney and The Rainier Fund.
+The former Nordstrom at the mall was previously built in 1975 and was added on to the mall by a skybridge.
+Since JCPenney was one of the developers of the mall, they would also build a store at the mall, which is still open to this day.
 As the mall opened during an economic slowdown in Alaska, its occupancy rate hovered in the 20 to 30 percent range for most of its early years.
 It was later sold to Northwestern Simon Inc. in 1994, and it has been operated by Simon Property Group ever since.
-On June 26, 2019, it was announced that Nordstrom would be closing on September 13, 2019.